-- We are putting a budget for alternative remote-working efforts.
+- A budget for alternative remote-working efforts.
 Allocation of 200 €/month/member for co-working space.
-But we’ll be willing to spend more discretionary budget on activities that improve our relationships, let’s say nice dinners, renting a cooking place or a space for the team to play music (if you haven’t yet heard of our band, The Broken Links, you will soon!).
+But we are willing to spend more discretionary budget on activities that improve our relationships, let’s say nice dinners, renting a cooking place or a space for the team to play music (if you haven’t yet heard of our band, The Broken Links, you will soon!).
 Also willing to improve our members own working space if they need it.

 Additionally, this post actually brought some interesting debates back to the table:

 - Madrid was our informal epicenter because many of our team members live in, or close to, the city.
 Sometimes many of us can meet up there, but those who are further away can’t.
 While we won’t have an office any longer, will this mean that those who were in the Madrid office will fall into patterns of informal communication anyway?
 How can we approach this without being micromanaging?